unterberg-dev/react-classmate/README.md

 export default Notebox
 ```

-### Need a headline here
+### Auto infer types for props

-By passing the component and the tag name, we can validate the component to accept tag related props.
+By passing the component, we can validate the component to accept tag related props.
 This is useful if you wanna rely on the props for a specific element without the `$` prefix.

 ```tsx